Self worth is often described as a measure of how much you value yourself.

-Can you put a price on your head and turn your self worth into a tangible value?
-You may have read about the value of a stay at home mum calculated by the time spent in the roles she undertakes – nurse, teacher, taxi driver, confidant, house keeper – and how much it would cost to replace these roles with paid staff.
-What are you worth?
+Consider the value of a stay at home mum calculated by the time spent in various roles she undertakes.
+She moves between nurse, teacher, taxi-driver, confidant and housekeeper.
+Her value can be estimated by how much it would cost to replace these roles with paid staff.

 Self Worth – Time to Value Yourself

 First, consider your working value, if you earn money in a job, that is an annual value as a cost to your employer, but also the work you do will relate to the profit your company makes; so already you are adding value to yourself!

 If you aren’t working are you at home caring for others?
 This work is important and the financial value put on this is definitely under estimated, but it will give you a starting point.

-Moving away from work, think about your relationships – your family, your partner and your friends and contacts.
+Moving away from work, think about your relationships – your family, partner, friends and contacts.
 To each of these you represent some value.
 When you offer a listening ear you may be acting as a counsellor, other times you may be just a companion.
 Never underestimate the power and value of just being with people.
 Think about how much time you spend with others and put a price on it – I suggest you don’t start charging your friends for your time though as you may find your friends fast disappearing!